Barbecue

 local community club barbecues Cuzzie started cooking late in the

-afternoon or early evening and cooked the pork shoulders all night and
+afternoon or early evening and cooked all night and

 into the